-Symbolism is the act of using a person, place, or object to convey a larger, more abstract idea (when used repeatedly in a story to emphasize this idea, it’s called a motif).
+Symbolism is the act of using a person, place, or object to convey a larger, more abstract idea.
+When used repeatedly in a story to emphasise this idea, it’s called a motif.

 In Shakespeare’s Hamlet, the skull of Yorik is a symbol of death and fate—it serves as a tangible, physical representation of these things in the context of the story.

-Symbolism can also be used in setting—for instance, a rising sun to symbolize a new beginning—or in character, like a young child symbolizing a parent’s lost innocence.
+Symbolism can also be used in setting—for instance, a rising sun to symbolize a new beginning—or in character, like a young child symbolising a parent’s lost innocence.

 A writer can also use colours, animals, or icons that have made their way into our cultural consciousness in order to support the mood and theme of the story.
 Symbols that we see in our everyday lives include things like red roses for love, butterflies for transformation, or the the caduceus for medicine.